 So we look at these seams, we see, you know what’s going on with them, do they need repairs? do they need some kind of coding? or is it just going to need a replacement?

 We’re also going to look at the modified itself on this roof and see what it is like.
 You can see this.
 There’s a lot of alligatoring is what we call it.
-When it started, the membrane itself is starting to dry out.
+When it starts, the membrane itself starts to dry out.
 It starts to stretch out, and you can see it looks like alligator skin or dinosaur skin where you see all the little cracks infiltrating through the asphalt.

 Signs of your Commercial Roof Needs Maintenance

-So, once you start seeing that these signs at the roof need some kind of maintenance, maybe just needs coding, maybe these are former placement.
+So, once you start seeing that these signs on the roof need some kind of maintenance, maybe just needs coding, maybe these are former placement.
 We’re going to look at the whole thing.